TheOarsman/README-Generator/README.md

 ## Installation
 1) Clone reposityory from GitHub
-2) in the index.js file, on line 148, reaname "READMEtest.md" to "README.md"
+2) In the index.js file, on line 148, reaname "READMEtest.md" to "README.md"
 3) Open an integrated terminal for the "index.js" file
 4) Run "npm i" command to install all dependencies or devDependencies from the package. json file
 5) Run "node index.js" to begin running Js file